-One of our favorite cities in India so far is Udaipur in Rajasthan.
+One of our favorite cities in India so far was Udaipur in Rajasthan.
 We spent a very enriching day in the city, strolling around the lakes and the old town.
 We got absorbed in the tumult of the markets and enjoyed the beauty of the City Palace.
-The next day we made a day-trip to the nearby Ranakpur, contemplating the artistic marble decorations of the most stunning Jain temple.
+The other day we made a day-trip to the close-by Ranakpur, contemplating the artistic marble decorations of the most stunning Jain temple.

 Udaipur, city of Lakes

 Udaipur is often called the Venice of the East, as its charm comes from its` location around the Fateh Sagar and the Pichola Lakes.
 They are idyllic, set for a boat ride on them or a nice walk on their promenades.
 Both have small islands with temples and palaces with oriental architecture.
 They make you feel being part of a fairytale.

 The City Palace can be characterized by a mixture of military architecture from the Rajputs and the breathtaking decoration techniques of the Moguls.
 It was built between the 15th and the 20th century and is a maze of buildings and palaces, showing different styles from the course of history.
 The terraces are overlooking the picturesque Lake Pichola.
 Some palaces serve as luxury hotels today.

 At the time of our visit, the whole City Palace was in a state of transformation.
 Hundreds of workers were building stages, tents and dance floors; decorating with flowers, ribbons, colorful adornments and life-sized crystal elephants (favorites of Julia).
 At first we thought they were setting up the premises for a festival, but soon we learned they were preparing a private wedding, which would take place in a weeks’ time.
 Everything was reflecting unimaginable wealth – in strong contrast to other sides of India’s population…!